MamunHoque/angular2-universal-material-firebase/README.md

 npm run server
 copy the `dist` and `dist-server` folders to the functions directory
 ```

+## Development server

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

+This option is good for development, but it does not generate a server rendered application.

 ## Connecting the app to your FireBase project